eddie-energy/eddie/docs/3-extending/region-connector/api.md

 ### `RegionConnector`

-The [`RegionConnector` interface](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/v0/RegionConnector.html) is a base interface that has to be implemented by each region connector.
-It provides some base functionality, that has to be supported by all region connectors.
-Such as the [`getMetadata`](#regionconnectormetadata) and the `terminatePermission` methods.
+The [`RegionConnector` interface](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/v0/RegionConnector.html) is mandatory for each region connector, and provides base functionality such as the [`getMetadata`](#regionconnectormetadata) and the `terminatePermission` methods.

 A region connector must allow the eligible party to terminate a permission request once it is accepted.
 This is done by sending a [termination document](../../2-integrating/messages/permission-market-documents.md#termination-documents) to EDDIE, which then routes the ID of the permission request to the region connector.
 The region connector is responsible for terminating the permission request with the PA and deleting any credentials that would give the EP access to the data of the final customer.
-The region connector has to verify that a permission request with that permission ID actually exists.
+Furthermore, the region connector has to verify that a permission request with that permission ID actually exists.

 #### `RegionConnectorMetadata`

-The [`RegionConnectorMetadata` object](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/v0/RegionConnectorMetadata.html) provides essential information about a region connector.
+The [`RegionConnectorMetadata` object](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/v0/RegionConnectorMetadata.html) provides essential information about a region connector, such as:
-Such as:

 - countries supported by the region connector.
 - covered metering points.